Mayo county ladies' football team: AFLW

 In recent years, the Women's Australian Football League (AFLW) has recruited several former and current players from Mayo to play in the Australian league.

 Kit

 Though the design of the Mayo kit changes each year, certain features remain.
 The colour scheme of Mayo is green, red and white.
 Mayo jerseys are mostly green with a red banner on the front, where the main sponsors logo is seen, and white, usually on the collar or shoulder area.
-Shorts are white, often with stripes of green and red running down the side.
-Socks are usually red with green stripes at the top of the sock.
+The colour of shorts are red with small sections of white and green, which differ from the men's white kit.
+This is to address period concerns for female players.
+Socks are usually red with green stripes.
 The away jerseys differ vastly year to year, as do the goalkeepers jersey.
-Mayo LGFA, Mayo GAA and Mayo Camogie all use the same kit.
-The 2022/2023 home jersey can be seen here.
+Mayo LGFA, Mayo GAA and Mayo Camogie all use the same kit, with the exception of the difference in shorts colour.
+The 2024 home jersey can be seen here.